Spoiler alert: This article contains major spoilers for School Days, but if you want to save yourself the trauma of watching it, you should read on.

-Sekai’s death I also saw coming, but if she and Kotonoha had been able to team up against the guy that was ruining their lives instead of being pitted against each other in some weird sex competition, maybe she wouldn’t have had to die and maybe Kotonoha wouldn’t have gone crazy.
+Sekai’s death I also saw coming, but if she and Kotonoha had been able to team up against the guy that was ruining their lives instead of being pitted against each other in some weird sex competition, which kind of sounds like it will turn into a porn video on websites like toonsex.xxx.
+Maybe she wouldn’t have had to die and maybe Kotonoha wouldn’t have gone crazy.

 Now amid all this vengeance and blood and stabbing there is a nugget of truth, and it’s intertwined with the fact that Makoto is a terrible character.
 The reason I said so many paragraphs ago that this ending is actually one of the shows strengths is because the show does a really good job of portraying the kinds of consequences that can (but hopefully don’t, to this degree) arise from this kind of destructive behavior.
 Yes, School Days starts out adorably fluffy and chibi-ish.
 By the end, it doesn’t deserve its chibi cred, but it’s trying, I think, to prove a point.
 Having a crush is one thing.
 Manipulating your partner, neglecting them, and shopping around physically at the expense of someone else’s feelings is quite another.
 Makoto is a monster, and he got what he deserved.
 Sekai and Kotonoha’s fates are examples, albeit extreme ones, of the ramifications of Makoto’s carelessness, and I’m most upset at the anime that they had to suffer for Makoto’s behavior.
 But that’s what happens in real life, too.
 People get hurt from manipulation like this.
 And for that, the show gets my approval.